 Thousands of outdoor enthusiasts utilize the roads and trails at Chaffee Crossing.
-Cycling groups, runners and walkers enjoy the beautiful scenery and miles of paved roads and walking trails that connect residential areas to the many parks and museums.
+Cycling groups, runners, and walkers enjoy the beautiful scenery and miles of paved roads and walking trails that connect residential areas to the many parks and museums.
 Adventure seekers love the miles of off-road hiking and biking trails.
-Also each year several 5k runs and walks take place in Chaffee Crossing benefitting several regional charities and organizations.
+Each year multiple 5k runs and walks take place in Chaffee Crossing for the benefit of regional charities and organizations.

 Western Arkansas Runners have a clubhouse in the Chaffee Crossing Historic District.
 The group hosts 5k runs and the Women Run Arkansas clinics from March through May.